This note was published on 2nd Apr 2015, and is a mirror of the original post via cl.cam.ac.uk.

 The easiest way to make things "just work" are via regular binary builds of the latest releases of OCaml and OPAM on Debian, Ubuntu, CentOS and Fedora, via Ubuntu PPAs and the OpenSUSE Build Service repositories.
 Our industrial collaborators from Citrix, Jon Ludlam and Dave Scott began an upstreaming initiative to Fedora and sponsored the creation of a CentOS SIG to ensure that binary packages remain up-to-date.
 We also contribute to the hardworking packagers on MacOS X, Debian, FreeBSD, NetBSD and OpenBSD where possible as well to ensure that binary builds are well rounded out.
 Richard Mortier also assembled Vagrant boxes that contain OCaml, for use with VirtualBox.

-Louis cooks us dinner in Nice at our OPAM developers summit Within OPAM itself, we applied polish to the handling of external dependencies to automate checking that the system libraries required by OPAM are present.
+Within OPAM itself, we applied polish to the handling of external dependencies to automate checking that the system libraries required by OPAM are present.
 Two emerging tools that should help further in 2015 are the opam-user-setup and OPAM-in-a-box plugins that automate first-time configuration.
 These last two are primarily developed at OCamlPro, with design input and support from OCaml Labs.

 We do have a lot of work left to do with making the new user experience really seamless, and help is very welcome from anyone who is interested.
 It often helps to get the perspective of a newcomer to find out where the stumbling blocks are, and we value any such advice.
-Just mail opam-develcontacts/lists.ocaml.org with your thoughts, or create an issue on how we can improve.
+Just mail opam-devel@lists.ocaml.org with your thoughts, or create an issue on how we can improve.
 A particularly good example of such an initiative was started by Jordan Walke, who prototyped CommonML with a NodeJS-style development workflow, and wrote up his design document for the mailing list.
 (Your questions or ideas do not need to be as well developed as Jordan’s prototype!)

 Testing Packages

-Travis CI The public Travis CI testing does come with some limitations, since it only checks that the latest package sets install, but not if any transitive dependencies fail due to interface changes.
+The public Travis CI testing does come with some limitations, since it only checks that the latest package sets install, but not if any transitive dependencies fail due to interface changes.
 It also doesn’t test all the optional dependency combinations due to the 50 minute time limit.

 We expanded the OPAM repository testing in several ways to get around this: